 with adventure and action.

-Apartments in Villa Carmen have a fully equipped kitchen with
+Few facts regarding apartments: Apartments in Villa Carmen have a fully equipped kitchen (with

-All our apartments have their own private entrance, furnished terrace and magnificent view to a whole bay of Vinisce.
+All our apartments have their own private entrance, furnished terrace or balcony with magnificent view to a whole bay of Vinisce.

 The local beaches,post-office,restaurants,shop, cafes